 - The Bible clearly mentions that we are born in sin.
 King David says, “Surely I was sinful at birth, sinful from the time my mother conceived me” (Psalm 51:5 NIV).
 Thus we are born with the capacity to sin.
 This is why sin continues in this world.

-There are many truths in the Biblical account of the first sin of man with its consequences that an atheist is challenged to consider.
-These truths are also not concealed to those who are willing to look with an open mind.
+- There are many truths in the Biblical account of creation that an atheist is challenged to consider.
+These truths are not concealed to those who are willing to look with an open mind.

 - Around the world there is the observance of one day in the week as a holiday.
 For some it is Saturday (observed as Sabbath by the Jews), for some others it is Sunday (mostly observed by Christians and other nations following the present calendar) and for some others it is Friday (mostly observed in Islamic nations).
 The question is from where did this concept of rest on one day of the week come from?
 The Bible says that it came from God: “By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.
 And God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done” (Genesis 2:2,3 NIV).
 God, later gave it as a command to the Israelites to keep the Sabbath day holy.
 One of the reasons for this was to teach them the need to rest.